rsjaffe/MIDI2LR/README.md

 # MIDI2LR
 **MIDI2LR** is an application that interfaces MIDI controllers with Lightroom 6/CC.
 It processes MIDI input into develop parameter updates and photo actions, and sends MIDI output when parameters are changed for motorized feedback (on controllers that have motorized faders).

-## Travel notice
-rsjaffe will be away from September 30 to October 19.
-Please continue to post issues and engage in discussions, but be aware that I may not be responding to messages during that period.

 ## Development status
 This project was moved from thegouger, as he was unable to continue development work.
 I thank him for the effort he put into this project.